Podlite - a lightweight markup language

 head1, head2, head3

-To build the entries in the TOC, the content of the :caption attribute within the block is used.
-If this attribute does not exist, then the text presentation of the block's content is utilized as the TOC entry.
+The TOC entries are built using the :caption attribute content within the block.
+If this attribute is not present, the text presentation of the block's content serves as the TOC entry.

 The depth of the generated TOC is determined by the "Selector" argument.
-The selector processed, and headers or filtered blocks that allow levels are used to build the TOC levels.
-If a block does not have an associated level, it is rendered at a level one higher than the previous block with a level in the TOC.
+The selector is processed, and headers or filtered blocks that allow levels are used to build the TOC levels.
+If a block lacks an associated level, it is rendered at a level one higher than the previous block with a level in the TOC.

-The :folded-levels attribute indicates which level of the TOC should be folded.
+The :folded-levels attribute indicates which levels of the TOC should be folded.

 =for toc :folded-levels[2,3] :caption('Table of contents')